 7. Tail: Dogs’ tails help them balance, especially during running or turning quickly.
 The tail is also an important tool for communication, as it helps convey emotions such as excitement, fear, or friendliness.

-8. Fur/Coat: A dog’s fur protects from the weather, helping to keep them warm in cold temperatures and shielding their skin from harsh sunlight.
+8. Fur/Coat: A dog’s fur protects them from the weather, helping to keep them warm in cold temperatures and shielding their skin from harsh sunlight.

 9. Forefoot: A dog’s forefoot, or front paw, is made up of toes, paw pads, and claws.
 It provides balance, support, and traction, allowing dogs to walk, run, and dig.
 The thick paw pads cushion impact and protect against rough surfaces, while the claws help with gripping and digging.